Jefferson County International Baccalaureate School: Student profile

 JCIB students are diverse: 56% are white, 32% are African-American, 6% are Asian-American, 4% are Hispanic, and 2% are multiracial.
-Twenty percent of students qualified for free or reduced price lunch.
+20% of students qualified for free or reduced price lunch.

 100% of JCIB students graduate and go on to attend four-year colleges and universities.
 The 2016 graduating class earned approximately $12 million in college scholarships, an average of almost $160,000 per student.

 JCIB students have an average ACT score of 29, and the average SAT score is 1,831.
 The most recent graduating class includes three National Merit & Achievement Finalists, 64 AP Scholars, 35 AP Scholars with Honor, 21 AP Scholars with Distinction, and two AP National Scholars.

 Admission

 Students must apply to JCIB during the late winter prior to the year of anticipated enrollment.
 The application requires students to submit a transcript and test scores from their current schools, recommendations from both a mathematics and language arts instructor, and an application essay.
 Students are also strongly encouraged to attend an open house and/or shadow a student prior to applying.

 Students must also pay tuition if they live outside Jefferson County.
 The tuition for students from other counties is $2200 per year.